ptsochantaris/trailer-json/README.md

         print(number)
 ```

+If you need to pass a TypedJson entry into a method that needs an untyped dictionary, you can eagerly parse a chunk by using the `parse` method - but beware that this can be slow for large sets of data, so it's best used for very specific cases!

 ```
-        // TypedJson - using bytesNoCopy, eager parsing (max performance, but with caveats!) let numberArray = try byteBuffer.withVeryUnsafeBytes {
+        // TypedJson - eager parsing (slowest performance) let numberArray = try byteBuffer.withVeryUnsafeBytes {

-            // numbers and any Entry from it must not be accessed outside the closure let numbers = try TypedJson.parse(bytesNoCopy: $0)
+            // numbers and any Entry from it must not be accessed outside the closure let numbers = try TypedJson.parse(bytes: $0)

-            // but parsed value can escape
+            // but parsed value can escape - note that parsing the whole document would be very slow
-            return numbers.parsed as!
+            // so for cases like these the `TrailerJson` parser is 10x faster! return numbers.parsed as!
 [Int]
         }
         let number = numberArray[1]